Algebraic number fields and the LLL algorithm: LLL algorithm

 The skeleton of the LLL algorithm is the following.
 This contains only the changes of $b_i$'s.
-The full algorithm updates the other variables after each $b_i$-change to preserve (\ref{ob-def}) and (\ref{mu-def}) above.
+The full algorithm keeps track of other variables after each $b_i$-change to maintain (\ref{def:ob}) and (\ref{def:mu}).